apollo

 About Glipizide+metformin

-Before starting Glipizide+metformin, let your doctor know if you have any medical history of anaemia (low haemoglobin levels), seizures (fits), heart, kidney, and liver diseases.
-Also, speak to your doctor if you are on restricted food or fluid intake since Glipizide+metformin causes dehydration, low blood sugar, and kidney damage.
-Do not take or stop this medicine, if the doctor did not advise you to do so.
+Before starting Glipizide+metformin, let your doctor know if you have any medical history of low haemoglobin levels, seizures (fits), heart, kidney, and liver diseases.
+Consult your doctor if you are pregnant or breastfeeding.

 Uses of Glipizide+metformin